Wait for Me

 The scores of people in attendance at the Savannah Christmas Cotillion turned toward her.
 Positioned at the top of the curved stairway, Julie tried not to squint at rays from a spotlight that covered her.
 Julie glided down the stairs in her white, strapless gown of hand-crimped one hundred percent silk organza.
 She raised the front hem of her dress just enough not to trip.

 All those horrid hours of practice last summer at charm school her mother had demanded she attend finally paid off.
-She smiled toward her daddy who stood at the bottom of the stairway, handsome in his tuxedo.

 While Julie made her way downward toward her daddy, the Master of Ceremony spoke about Julie: “. . . the only child of Mr. and Mrs. Claude Capshaw.
 Her mother, Lillian, is socially prominent in Savannah, Atlanta, and Charleston, West Virginia.
 Her daddy owns several coal mines in Kentucky, West Virginia, and Virginia.”